-- the residential parts of hotels and motels; - hotel or motel caretakers', managers' or owners' flats, noting that under certain circumstances such dwellings could be Class 1, Class 2 or Class 3 buildings; - dormitory accommodation, in schools or elsewhere, noting that a dormitory is generally (but not always) considered to be a sole-occupancy unit; - bed and breakfast accommodation, a boarding house, guest house, hostel, or lodging house; - backpackers' accommodation; - a building which houses elderly people or other people who require special care.
-(In some States or Territories it is not acceptable for a Class 1b building to be used to house elderly people or other people who require special care - it is recommended the local building regulatory body be consulted); and - workers' quarters, including shearers' or fruit pickers' accommodation, or hotel workers' accommodation.
+- · the residential parts of hotels and motels; - hotel or motel caretakers', managers' or owners' flats, noting that under certain circumstances such dwellings could be Class 1, Class 2 or Class 3 buildings; - dormitory accommodation, in schools or elsewhere, noting that a dormitory is generally (but not always) considered to be a sole-occupancy unit; - bed and breakfast accommodation, a boarding house, guest house, hostel, or lodging house; - backpackers' accommodation; - a building which houses elderly people or other people who require special care.
+(In some States or Territories it is not acceptable for a Class 1b building to be used to house elderly people or other people who require special care - it is recommended the local building regulatory body be consulted.
+See comments on matters that may influence classifications at A3.2 of this Guide.); and - workers' quarters, including shearers' or fruit pickers' accommodation, or hotel workers' accommodation.